-OpenSky Secured Visa: You probably won’t find an easier card than this.
+OpenSky® Secured Visa® Credit Card: You probably won’t find an easier card than this.
 It doesn’t check your credit when you apply.
 There’s a $35 annual fee and a $200 minimum deposit.

-Capital One Secured Mastercard: If you want the easy approval of a secured card with a chance of a low deposit, this card is for you.
-It requires $49, $99 or $200, depending on your credit.
+Secured Mastercard® from Capital One: If you want the easy approval of a secured card with a chance of a low deposit, this card is for you.
+It requires a $49, $99 or $200 minimum deposit, depending on your credit.
 You get a $200 limit no matter what.
-And there’s no annual fee.
+And there’s a $0 annual fee.

-Discover it Secured: You don’t have to miss out on rewards if your credit is bad.
+Discover it® Secured Credit Card: You don’t have to miss out on rewards if your credit is bad.
 This card gives you 2% cash back on your first $1,000 spent per quarter at restaurants and gas stations and 1% everywhere else.
 It also matches your cash back after the first year.
-There’s no annual fee and a $200 minimum deposit.
+There’s a $0 annual fee and a $200 minimum deposit.